silnrsi/pysilfont/docs/docs.md

 ### Displaying defaults for a command

-Use the `-d` option to see what defaults are for a given command.
+Use `-h d` to see what defaults are for a given command.
 For example,

 ```
-psfsetpsnames -d
+psfsetpsnames -h d
 ```

 will output its help text with the following appended: